High-dimensional Mixed Graphical Models

+\textit{CAL500} dataset consists of 502 popular music tracks (including songs with English lyrics and instrumental music) composed within the last 55 years by 502 different artists.
+The collection covers a large range of acoustic variations and music genres, and the labeling of each song is obtained from at least three individuals.
 For each song, the label part includes a semantic vocabulary of 149 tags represented by a 149-dimensional binary vector indicating the presence of each annotation.
-Specifically, the labels are partitioned into the following six categories: emotions (36 total), genres (31), instruments (24), song characteristics (27), usages (15), and vocal types (16).
-The continuous features of the music are based on the short time Fourier transform (STFT) and are calculated for each short time window by sliding a half-overlapping, 23ms time window over the song's digital audio file.
+These labels are partitioned into the following six categories: emotions (36 total), genres (31), instruments (24), song characteristics (27), usages (15), and vocal types (16).
+The continuous features are based on the short time Fourier transform (STFT) and are calculated for each short time window by sliding a half-overlapping, 23ms time window over the song's digital audio file.
 Detailed description of the feature extraction procedure can be found in \cite{Tzanetakis02}.
-For each analysis window of 23ms, the following continuous features are extracted to represent the audio file: the \textit{spectral centroid}, a measure of `brightness' of the music texture with higher value indicating brighter music with more high frequencies; \textit{spectral flux}, a measure of the amount of local spectral change; \textit{zero crossings}, a measure of the noisiness of the signal; and the first MFCC coefficient \citep{Logan00} representing the amplitude of the music, which comes from a two-step transformation designed to capture the spectral structure.
-Every consecutive 512 of the 23ms short frames are then grouped into 1s long texture windows, based on which the following summary statistics for the four features defined above were calculated and used as the final continuous part of the data: overall mean, mean of the standard deviations of each texture window, standard deviation of the means of each texture window, and standard deviation of the standard deviations of each texture window.
+For each analysis window of 23ms, the following continuous features are extracted to represent the audio file: \textit{zero crossings}, a measure of the noisiness of the signal; \textit{spectral centroid}, a measure of `brightness' of the music texture with higher value indicating brighter music with more high frequencies; \textit{spectral flux}, a measure of the amount of local spectral change; and the first MFCC coefficient \citep{Logan00} representing the amplitude of the music, which comes from a two-step transformation designed to capture the spectral structure.
+Every consecutive 512 of the 23ms short frames are then grouped into 1s long texture windows, based on which the following summary statistics for the four features defined above were calculated and used as the final continuous variables: overall mean, mean of the standard deviations of each texture window, standard deviation of the means of each texture window, and standard deviation of the standard deviations of each texture window.

-In our analysis, we omitted labels which were assigned to less than 3\% of the songs and kept only the first MFCC coefficient since it can be interpreted as the overall amplitude of the audio signal, and other coefficients are not readily interpretable.
+In our analysis, we omitted labels which were assigned to less than 3\% of the songs.
 Also, we standardized the continuous variables.
 This resulted in a dataset with $n = 502$ observations, $q = 118$ discrete variables, and $p = 16$ continuous variables.